Contact Sales

 The use of Excel spreadsheets for production planning and scheduling in manufacturing is surprisingly widespread.
 Familiar to many planners, Excel is seen as a quick, easy and low-cost option when it comes to production scheduling.

-While Excel has many advantages, the nearly 40-year-old application is showing its constraints as part of a dynamic manufacturing environment.
+While Excel has many advantages, the nearly 40-year-old application is showing its constraints as part of a dynamic manufacturing environment, meaning that production planning and scheduling software for manufacturing may be more suitable.

 As industry 4.0 dawns and factories grow smarter with the use of cloud and AI-based technologies, there is a growing demand for production to be more flexible and agile in an unpredictable world.